-Neurodegenerative diseases are generally progressive in nature and result in the degeneration and often death of neurons in the brain, leading to cognitive decline, functional impairment and eventually death.
+Neurodegenerative diseases are generally progressive in nature and can result in cognitive decline, functional impairment and eventually death.
 The rapidly growing patient population represents one of the largest unmet medical needs of our time.
 We have successfully demonstrated delivery to a wide variety of structures, including the cerebellum, cortex, and hippocampus in the brain, as well as the dorsal root ganglia, the spinal cord, and cells within the nervous system.
 Importantly, we have observed EEV-PMO concentrations in these tissues up to 60-fold higher when compared with PMO alone.
+Disease targets we are interested in potentially pursuing include Alzheimer's disease, glucocerebrosidase administration or GBA gene upregulation for Gaucher's Disease, glucocerebrosidase administration or GBA gene upregulation for Parkinson's Disease and CAG trinucleotide repeat modulation for Huntington's Disease.